kokkos/kokkos-core-wiki/API-Reference/Kokkos::DynamicView.md

 Header File: `Kokkos_DynamicView.hpp`

 Usage:
-Kokkos DyanmicView is a potentially reference counted rank 1 array, without layout, that can be dynamically resized on the host.
+Kokkos DynamicView is a potentially reference-counted rank 1 array, without layout, that can be dynamically resized on the host.

   ```c++
   const int chunk_size = 16*1024;